 Abby Slawik is currently in her first semester in the Non-Degree Program in Art History.
 She is enrolled in Imaging the Other: Representation of/in Pre-Columbian and Early Colonial Mexico and Peru.

-Where did you go as an undergraduate and what did you study?
+Where did you go as an undergrad and what did you study?

-What drew you to the University St. Thomas?
+What drew you to the University of St. Thomas?

 What are you currently interested in?